 How to Optimise Open Plan Living

-As a designer with our interior design partners, Claude Hooper, Jenni is well placed to share some great tips on how to design an open plan home.
-Not only that, Jenni has recently moved into her new home and can share some of her own experiences on how open plan living worked out for her.
+As a designer at our interior design partners, Claude Hooper, Jenni is well placed to share some great tips on how to design an open plan home.
+Not only that, Jenni has recently moved into her new home and can share some of her own experiences on how my own open plan living worked out for me.

 The thing I love most about open plan designs is how it brings people together and the space is meant to be multifunctional.
 You can be in the kitchen and still see your children playing in the family area.
 A dining space that is constantly utilised rather than just for mealtimes.
 The living area, often being the largest area in the home, it is somewhere that you can all gather and not feel on top of each other.

 When considering an open plan design the space must be thought out carefully.

 - What zones do you require for you and your family?

 - Do you need a home office or a space to work from home?

 - Is an area for the children to play important?

 In the last year we have all had to utilise our homes in ways we had not imagined, and open plan living can help with this.
 Using furniture to create separate areas within your home is also an effective way of making the most of the space.
 You can split the dining and living areas with a cosy corner sofa or use a dining table next to the kitchen to create an area for family meals, home working or kids’ activities.

 Spend time making sure that all the elements work together and make the room flow, if you add to much you will just create a room that looks cluttered.

 In my own home I am going through the planning process and we have an open kitchen, family, and dining area for the first time and our open plan living as become a real hub of the household.